infoatgodreams/GoDreams-Repository/Volume 1/Roll Ups/Child Safety/Child Safety.md

 - Sharing intimate personal details with the child
 - talking/discussing erotic scenes from a movie

-## EMERGENCIES & NATURAL DISASTERS
+## CCI Operations
+### Emergencies & Natural Disaster Preparedness

-According to Rainbow Homes, CCIs need to be prepared for the following emergency situations
+- According to Rainbow Homes [^6], CCIs need to be prepared for the following emergency situations
 	- Child missing
 	- Death of a child or caregiver
 	- Report of a weapon in the home
 	- Fire
 	- Natural Disasters
 	- Bomb Threats
 	- Civil Disturbance
 	- Medical Emergencies
 	- Sexual Abuse

-# SIGNS OF ABUSE IN CHILDREN
-## PHYSICAL SIGNS OF ABUSE
+### Identification of Abuse
+#### Physical Signs of Abuse
 - According to Ethiopian guidelines [^5], the applicant's physical status needs to be evaluated, along with any disability during the screening process.
 - From a paper on institutional childcare [^3], Romanian children they assessed had physical scarring that appeared to have resulted from lacerations, burns or broken bones
 - According to Rainbow Homes [^6] , these are the following signs of physical abuse commonly found